fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 up one slot.

 The disk doesn't have a volume allocation bitmap.
-Instead, each file has a start block and a length, and the contents must be stored contiguously.
+Instead, each file has a start block and a length, and the contents are stored on contiguous blocks.
 This makes accesses very fast, but creates problems with fragmentation.
 It's also likely that attempting to append data to the end of a file will fail.

+The system doesn't define an explicit maximum file length.
+Untyped files are accessed as whole blocks, by block number, which is a signed 16-bit integer.
+This yields a maximum size of 16MB.

 Pascal volumes can be stored on 140KB 5.25" disks, 800KB 3.5" disks, and in special regions of ProDOS volumes.
 The exact specifications of the latter are unknown, but it was managed by